abstractmachines/dotfiles/README.md

 # TODO list

-- [ ] return statements.

-- [ ] PR: Uninstall Node from homebrew installation.
-We're using it via nvm.
-Look this up!
-ANd document it too.

 - [ ] PR: symlinx() : TODO loop through gitconfig and gitignore in this diretory (copy those files over to symlinked home dir)

 - [ ] PATH: VSCode binary and other PATH settings, do this automagically as well.